 There appears to be gradual expansion of the care nurture and guidance remedy.
 The Second Circuit Court of Appeals in Mckee v.
 Colet Electronics, 849 F. 2d 46 (1988), held that adult children were not precluded from recovering care, nurture and guidance damages.
 Mckee at 52 recognized “the realities of an increasingly complex society where children rely more heavily and for a greater number of years on the guidance of their parents.
 In another District Court case, an award for spousal care, nurture and guidance was made.
 See Brantaus v.
 Odette Therese Fishing Co, 5.
 F3d 535 (1993).
 These cases expanding the remedies appear to emphasize the nature of the pecuniary damage suffered by the adult child or spouse and that, given specific factual patterns, an award may be made for care, nurture and guidance to spouses and adult children.
 There is no specific formula in the DOHSA act which limits care, nurture and guidance damages to any one class of beneficiaries.
 In this modern age, it is only a matter of time before the case arises where an aged parent receives compensation for the moral support and care lost as the result of a loving child’s death on the high seas.

-To learn more about a child or spouse’s claim for loss of care, nurture and guidance damages, contact Beard toll free at 1-800-621-1091.
+To learn more about a child or spouse’s claim for loss of care, nurture and guidance damages, contact Beard and his partners at Johnson Beard & Trueb PC toll free at 1-800-621-1091.
 There is no charge for an initial consultation.
-Beard represents his clients on a contingency fee basis; no fees are charged until a recovery has been made.
+Johnson Beard & Trueb PC represent clients on a contingency fee basis; no fees are charged until a recovery has been made.